 Weird trivia:

-So far, none of the top four seeds have won a game in the new format!
-Last year the top four seeds, coming off their first-round byes, all lost in the New Year’s Eve/Day round.
+Last year, the top four seeds, coming off their first-round byes, all lost in the New Year’s Eve/Day round.
 Then the two best remaining teams, seeds 5 and 6, lost in the next round.
 Then the next best remaining team, seed 7, lost in the championship, leaving the eighth seed as the national champion.

 Yep, The U! #3 reminded me of Warren Sapp.
 Getting ready for ‘Bama to take out Indiana now.

-Oregon currently blanking Texas Tech, so teams with byes are now 0-6 over the past two years.
+Oregon blanked Texas Tech, so teams with byes are now 0-6 over the past two years.